 Golden Circle / Hvolsvollur Valley

-Begin the day with a visit to the breathtaking Skogafoss waterfall.
+Begin the day with a visit to breathtaking Seljalandsfoss waterfall, followed by Skogafoss waterfall.
 At 25-metres wide with a 60-metre drop, this waterfall roars.
 You can feel its power up close with a strenuous walk up a windy set of stairs up to a stunning viewpoint.
 The black sands and bizarre, rectangular rock formations of Reynisfjara are up next.
-Then, travel to Skaftafell National Park, where you have the option to walk on the mottled blue, grey and black face of Skaftafellsjokull – one of the tongues of epic ice cap Vatnajokull.
-Cap off a busy day by cruising between jagged icebergs in an included boat tour of Jokulsarlon Glacier Lagoon.
+The last stop of the day is the famous Jokulsarlon Glacier Lagoon.
+Make sure you head down to Diamond Beach, where some of the icebergs are washed onto the black sand.
+You’ll also have the option to walk on the mottled blue, grey and black face of one of the tongues of Europe’s largest glacier, the epic ice cap of Vatnajokull.
 From here it is not far to our overnight stay, located on another lagoon that is sheltered by a black sandbar.

 East Fjords / Modrudalur Valley

-Take a scenic drive along the rugged coast of the East Fjords.
+Start the day by returning to the Jokulsarlon Glacier Lagoon.
+Cruise between jagged icebergs in an included boat tour.
+Then take a scenic drive along the rugged coast of the East Fjords.
 Enjoy spectacular views of high mountains, deep fjords, spectacular waterfalls, glaciers and quaint fishing villages.
-Make stops along the way at small but notable towns like Faskrudsfjordur, where historical ties have resulted in street signs being written in French.
-You’ll also stop at Djupivogur which became a member of the cittaslow movement in 2013 and is aiming to be the Happiest Town in Iceland, and drop by Egilsstadir, home to the mythic Lagarfljot Wyrm.
+Make stops along the way at small but notable towns like Djupivogur, which became a member of the cittaslow movement in 2013 and is aiming to be the Happiest Town in Iceland, and drop by Egilsstadir, home to the mythic Lagarfljot Wyrm.
 Continue along mountain roads into the highland to the farm village of Modrudalur.
 At 469 metres (1539 feet) above sea level, Modrudalur is the highest inhabited place in Iceland, and snow can be seen almost year-round.
 Stretch your legs with a walk to the farm’s church, built in 1949 by farmer Jon Adalsteinn Stefansson in memory of his wife.
-Spend the evening in this unique town, which is small but rich in history.
+Spend the evening on this unique farm, which is small but rich in history.

 Lake Myvatn / Akureyri